 We take pride in the product that we make right here in New England.
 This project checklist will help you avoid some common errors.

-- Do not use OSB as a substrate for thin veneer.
+- Use Permabase Cement Board as a substrate for thin veneer.

-- Be sure to install a Moisture Cavity System.
+- Be sure to use Laticrete Masonry Veneer Installation System.
 Stone Veneer is a non structural component of a building’s envelope and for exterior applications in wet climates, the correct procedure is to protect an airspace for entrapped moisture to escape if it ever gets behind the stone.